anuragchauhan21/yelp-restaurant-success-analysis/README.md

-# Yelp Restaurant Data Analysis
+# Yelp Restaurant Success Analysis

 ## Problem Statement
 To explore and analyze Yelp’s restaurant data to uncover insights about **user engagement**, **review behavior**, **peak hours**, and **city-wise restaurant performance.** The aim is to identify factors contributing to restaurant success.